lenra-io/docs/src/markdown/features/data-management.md

 Lenra Data system is based on Mongo.
-We provide API to manage these data and you can access them in to adapt your app interface by using the [View component](/references/components-api/components/view.html).
+Using our API, you can access and manage this data and utilize the [View component](/references/components-api/components/view.html) to adapt your application interface.

 ## API

-In order to manage the data in your app, you can call our REST API.
+To manage the data in your application, you can utilize our REST API.
-To handle the basic call to our API in Listeners you can used api object passed in third parameter, that provide you the server url and your token.
+To make a basic API call within Listeners, you can use the "api" object that is passed as the third parameter.
+This object provides you with the server URL and your authentication token.

 ### CRUD

-Create a document, give the content in body
+Create a document, give the content in the body

 ```js
 - POST `${api.url}/app/colls/${coll}/docs`